|

 production, and he has in that connec- tion developed symbolic flow charts

 for analysis purposes.
-This work seems to be of a very special character
+This work seems to be of a very special character and

 Bela Gold, lit.
 40, attempts to